 You will find guidance and downloads for medical cover, including first aid provision and consent forms along with the response to a rider receiving concussion, below.
 Further details are contained the First Aid section in the Health & Safety Rule Book.

-The Pony Club defines two levels of first aider: Trained and Qualified.
 As a minimum requirement there must be a Trained First Aider at events.

 Along with the mandatory first aid course content required by the First Aid at Work Regulations 1981, The Pony Club also recommends that the training of all first aiders includes an element of paediatric basic life support and injury training.